premierutility/fulcrum-fusion/README.md

   code will retry the same request until it succeeds or it reaches a maximum of 10 retries.
 This could exceed the 20 second timeout for the webhooks, but it's unlikely.
+- A record that comes in with columns that aren't in the Fusion Table will not be able to be added with the user-filled in columns added.
+Only the "system" columns applicable to all fusion tables can be filled in, in this case.
+The data will still be available in JSON form in the  'form_fields' column.